Koriit/EventDispatcher/README.md

 Simple event dispatcher based on [PHP-DI](http://php-di.org).

-This library **does not** aim to be general purpose library or cover all your possible needs.
+This library **does not** aim to be general purpose library or to cover all possible use cases.
 What this library **does** aim to be is perfect choice for those who use PHP-DI and prefer to use [PHP Definitions](http://php-di.org/doc/php-definitions.html).

 The goal is to create as decoupled code as possible.
 The code that uses the dispatcher may not know its listeners, and the other way around, the listeners may not even know that they are actually used as listeners!

 Install
 -------